 (Eugene) Dakota Orlando

 I write almost exclusively about empowered women and girls who strive to break glass ceilings.
-I have many books that are being revised and will be available during and after 2020.
+I have many books that are being revised and will be available from 2021 on.

 Writing seriously since 1998, I penned my three-millionth word in December of 2016, and have written another 275,000+ since then with the Albacron series.
-(I specialize in fiction from chapter book to adult.
+(I specialize in fiction from chapter book to adult readers.
 Short stories, too.
-I’ve also written a ton of poetry, some screenplays and plays.
-(I started with playwriting and studied under professional playwright T. Dianne Anderson while minoring in theater at the University of South Florida, Tampa campus.)
+I’ve also written a ton of poetry, some screenplays, and stage plays.
+(I started my writing journey with playwriting and studied under professional playwright T. Dianne Anderson while minoring in theater at the University of South Florida, Tampa campus.)

 Well-versed in The Chicago Manual of Style, I lend my services to the Florida Writers Association’s Editors Helping Writers program.
-I also volunteer my time to the FWA’s RPLA annual writing contest as a judge, and have done so since 2008.
-Currently, I help develop new writers in my Reno Writing Clinic designed to teach writing mastery.
+I also volunteer my time to the FWA’s RPLA annual writing contest as a judge and have done so since 2008.
+Currently, I am in my 11th year of judging for the RPLA.

 All books, Albacron or otherwise, will be published by: